 The Act also grants the President of the United States the authority to suspend the provisions of Title III for periods of six months if necessary to the national interests of the United States.
 In 2013, President Obama delegated this authority to the Secretary of State.
-In January and July of 2014, the Secretary of State invoked this authority and continued to suspend the right to file Title III actions, citing the national interests of the United States.
-Nevertheless, during 2014 the Commission continued to receive requests to examine files from its Cuban Claims Programs.
-Some of these requests were from attorneys advising foreign investors wishing to avoid involvement with any property in Cuba that is the subject of a certified claim in the Cuban Claims Programs. addition, representatives from the Department of State continued to examine files in connection with the Department's responsibility under Title IV of the Helms-Burton Act, which requires the exclusion from the United States of foreign individuals associated with corporations or other entities "trafficking" in property that is the subject of a certified claim in the Cuban Claims Programs.
+In January and July of 2016, the Secretary of State invoked this authority and continued to suspend the right to file Title III actions.
+Nevertheless, during 2016 the Commission continued to receive requests to examine files from its Cuban Claims Programs.
+Some of these requests were from attorneys advising foreign investors wishing to avoid involvement with any property in Cuba that is the subject of a certified claim in the Cuban Claims Programs.
+In addition, representatives from the Department of State continued to examine files in connection with the Department's responsibility under Title IV of the Helms-Burton Act, which requires the exclusion from the United States of foreign individuals associated with corporations or other entities "trafficking" in property that is the subject of a certified claim in the Cuban Claims Programs.